 METHODS

-Partnering with the Canadian Public Health Association, we developed a questionnaire motivated by theoretical concerns outlined above.
-To obtain the most representative sample of Canada’s public health workforce possible, we collaborated with the CPHA, the provincial public health associations (including Santé Publique du Québec), the Public Health Physicians of Canada and the Canadian Association of Public Health Inspectors.
-A nearly identical survey was fielded to an online panel of Canadian respondents between START DATE and END DATE.
-This sample was obtained through a random sampling of Dynata’s established online panel of survey respondents.
-The sample was selected to match Canada’s demographic distribution of the sample to the most recent population estimates provided by Statistics Canadaacross sexes and provinces.
+We developed a questionnaire with input and approval from the Canadian Public Health Association.
+Because there is no publicly available sampling frame from which we could contact public health professionals, we used the membership of Canada’s leading public health associations as a proxy.
+Specifically, the CPHA, the provincial public health associations (including Santé Publique du Québec), the Public Health Physicians of Canada and the Canadian Association of Public Health Inspectors distributed invitations to participate in the survey to their members.
+At the same time, a nearly identical survey was fielded to a representative online panel of Canadian respondents.
+Here, quota sampling was used to match the gender and regional distribution of the sample to the most recent population estimates provided by Statistics Canada.
+The survey was fielded between February 16th and March 19th, 2021, at the end of the second wave of the COVID19 pandemic